wbsoft/parce/docs/source/deflanguage.rst

    match contained text).

    Language definitions included in `parce` use these standard actions.
-   A list of pre-defined standard actions is in the :mod:`parce` module.
+   For a list of pre-defined standard actions see :doc:`stdactions`.

 2. Dynamic actions.
 These actions are created dynamically when a rule's pattern has matched, and they can create zero or more Token instances with